doc4d/4d-web-studio/docs/datasources.md

 * next to an entity selection to create an entity
 * next to an entity's relation to create an entity selection or an entity

-## Binding a datasource to a component:
+## Binding a datasource to a component

 There are several ways to bind a datasource to a component: